 Fiduciary financial advisor fees are either fixed monthly fees or a percentage of your assets being managed by the financial advisor.
 Fixed fiduciary financial advisor fees typically range from $250 to $1,000 per month.
 If the advisor charges a percentage of assets under management, the typical fee is 1%, and can range from 0.5% to 1.75%.
 It’s a highly fragmented market where there are lots of financial advisors charging significantly different rates.
 So make sure you do your research to get the best value.

 Only a small fraction of financial advisors are fiduciary.
 Most advisors get commissions on investment funds or insurance products sold to clients, and usually have a conflict of interest.
 A non-fiduciary advisor is not required to act in your best interest.

 What does working with a non-fiduciary advisor look like?

 Let’s say your advisor works for a big box firm and he tells you, “Hey, I think you should invest in this mutual fund.
 It did really well last year.”
-And what if you knew that he actually gets a bonus for recommending that fund to you once you invest there?
+What if you knew that he actually gets a bonus for recommending that fund to you once you invest there?
 That’s so not cool.
-You might question whether this fund is actually good for you, or for them.
-And in fact, many large brokerage firms give an incentive to their advisors for steering clients into their own proprietary funds or products.
+You might question whether this fund is really good for you, or for them.
+In fact, many large brokerage firms give an incentive to their advisors for steering clients into their own proprietary funds or products.